 Finding great deals at garage sales is all about volume.
 You need to be able to move quickly from house to house.
 Once you have experience, as soon as you walk up to a garage sale you’ll know if it is a dud or potential gold mine.

-Going to a site like Craigslist and searching for key words such as “subdivision,” “annual,” or “neighborhood,” can quickly point you in the direction of the larger sales in the area.
+Going to Facebook Marketplace and searching for keywords such as “subdivision,” “annual,” or “neighborhood,” can quickly point you in the direction of the larger sales in the area.
 I have found that upper middle class neighborhoods are the most profitable.
 Low income areas have more junk while high income areas have fewer sales as I’m assuming they donate more to charity to avoid the hassle of a garage sale.

 Neighborhood garage sales have become even more important for us with two children.
-Getting the kids in and out of car seats is a pain.
-However, if we find a great neighborhood garage sale we can put the baby in a stroller and treat it as a morning walk around the neighborhood.
+Getting the kids in and out the car is a pain.
+However, if we find a great neighborhood garage sale we can put our toddler in a stroller and treat it as a morning walk around the neighborhood.